← Back to Blog

 Player A bets $100.
 Player B bets $100.
 Casino rakes 5%.

-Rake is absolutely neutral to skill.
+Over time: Rake is absolutely neutral to skill.
 Even winning players pay it.

 How Rakeback Mathematically Reduces Your House Edge